 Compare this to Charter Communications’ network (Charter serves 26 million residential customers and 2 million small and medium businesses, slightly less than Comcast):

-Is it likely that the US regulator opens up the networks like they have done in Europe and the EU?
+Is it likely that the US regulator opens up the networks as they have done in Europe and the EU?
 I believe this is unlikely because it’s “unamerican” and there are no precedents for this.
 This means the telecom business is a much better business in the US than in EU.

 The theme park segment is likely to rise in importance in the coming years.
 A site in Beijing is under construction and expected to open in 2021, an expansion of Orlando is ongoing (Epic Universe – expected finished in 2023) and an expansion in Japan (Nintendo) opening in the summer of 2020 as part of the Olympic Games.
 It’s not unreasonable to expect a doubling of the revenue in about five to six years.
-However, the brand is less dominant as Disney’s: Disney is still much bigger than Universal with 157 vs 50 million visitors a year (2018 numbers).
+However, the brand is less dominant than Disney’s: Disney is still much bigger than Universal with 157 vs 50 million visitors a year (2018 numbers).

 Since the start of 1993 Comcast has returned 13.3% annually.
 Over the last ten and five years CAGR was 21% and 11.1%:

 Comcast mentions AT&T, Disney, Verizon, Charter Communications, DISH Network, Centurylink, CBS and Viacom as their peers.
-In my opinion Disney and AT&T are the most relevant.
+In my opinion, Disney and AT&T are the most relevant.